gesellkammer/maelzel/docs/core.rst

 .. admonition:: Notation as display vs engraving

-    **maelzel.core** defines music objects which can have many attributes within the realm of notation and do not have a well defined purely acoustic meaning: dynamics, articulations, text labels, etc. These "notation" attributes are very important for composing or analyzing.
-    Nevertheless **maelzel.core** does not seek to provide the level of customization needed to produce a finished engraved score.
+    The objects defined in **maelzel.core** can have many attributes within the realm of notation which do not have a well defined acoustic translation: articulations, text labels, size.
+Although such symbolic attributes are very important for composing or analyzing **maelzel.core** does not seek to provide the level of customization needed to produce a finished engraved score.
     **The notation produced is to be understood as a means of visualization** of musical and / or acoustic processes.